Kornigou

-Kornigou, also known as kornik, are unsweetened pastries made of wheat flour formed in a triangular shape reminiscent of a mitre or square cap, possibly in the style of the first bishop of Cornouaille, a historic province of Brittany.
+Kornigou, also known as kornik, were unsweetened brioche made of wheat flour formed in a triangular shape reminiscent of a mitre or square cap, possibly in the style of the first bishop of Cornouaille, a historic province of Brittany.
 It was not a popular dessert; by 1880, it was only sold by two bakers in Guilers on the feast day of St Corentin.
 The kornigou were possibly shaped in the style of St Corentin's hair.